-- Location: Runs the length of the park and is raised on the north and south side of the park where it includes a biofiltration bed for the stormwater treatment process.
-Once the stormwater passes through the biofiltration bed, it is discharged into a recessed sculptural channel which runs along the southern edge of the park from Lake Shore Boulevard to Lake Ontario. - Channel length: - \circ 238.5 metres (140m on the south and 98.5m on the north) - Narrowest: 200mm (where it runs under the Pavillion) - Widest: 6.8 metres (at the northern-most end of the park) - Materials: - Concrete with a light sandblasted finish on all exposed surfaces.
-The bottom of the channel will be clad with grey, white and black granite pavers in a mosaic pattern based on an abstraction of sparkling water.
+- Location: Runs the length of the park and is raised on the north side of the park where it includes a biofiltration bed for the stormwater treatment process.
+The channel is recessed from the area south of Queens Quay to the pond and along the southern edge of the park. - Channel length: - o 238.5 metres (140m on the south and 98.5m on the north) - Narrowest: 200mm (where it runs under the Pavillion) - Widest: 6.8 metres (at the northern-most end of the park)

+Materials:

-- The raised pool and biofiltration bed in the channel will be concrete with embossed stainless steel cladding. - Channel Crossings: Five areas designed to allow pedestrians to cross the channel to access buildings adjacent to the park. - Materials: Lightly sandblasted concrete with black granite bands along the north/south edges. - Crossing A 17m x 19m (north side of the park) - \circ Crossing B 8.2m x 12m (south of Queens Quay) - Crossing C 3.6m x 15m (splash pad/skating rink) - Crossing D 3.4m x 4m (Pavilion) - Crossing E 6.5m x 10m (open lawn area) - Channel lighting: - Wall recessed lights located along the eastern edge. - Linear uplights are located under the weirs along the biofiltration bed. - 'Light Showers' Art Sculpture - Description: "Light Showers," designed by public artist Jill Anholt is comprised of three sculptural elements standing 8.9 metres tall - \circ $\;$ Location: north side of the park; equally spaced apart $\;$ - Materials: agilia concrete, cast in metal plates, stainless steel, translucent tempered glass, and stainless steel mesh scrim - Lighting: uplights set in the raised pool at the base of the scrims
+- Concrete with a light sandblasted finish on all exposed surfaces.
+The bottom of the channel will be clad with granite pavers which will be laid in a mosaic of grey, black and white granite. - The raised pool and biofiltration bed in the channel will be concrete with stainless steel cladding. - Channel Crossings: Five areas designed to allow pedestrians to cross the channel to access buildings adjacent to the park. - Materials: Lightly sandblasted concrete with black granite bands along the north south edges. - Crossing A 17m x 19m (north side of the park) - Crossing B 8.2m x 12m (south of Queens Quay) - Crossing C 3.6m x 15m (splash pad/skating rink) - Crossing D 3.4m x 4m (pavilion) - Crossing E 6.5m x 10 m (open lawn area)

+Channel lighting:

+- Wall recessed lights located along the eastern edge. - Linear uplights are located under the weirs along the biofiltration bed. - 'Light Showers' Art Sculpture - Description: "Light Showers," designed by visual artist Jill Anholt is comprised of three sculptural elements standing 8.9 metres tall - Location: north side of the park; equally spaced apart

+- Materials: agilia concrete, cast in place metal plates, stainless steel, translucent tempered glass, and stainless steel mesh scrim - Lighting: uplights set in the raised pool at the base of the scrims